 top of page

-Xiao Ting is a freelance theatre practitioner - actor, director, programmer and dramaturg.
-Her works have been shown in: Australia, Japan, Shanghai, Taiwan, Canada and the U.K. She is an Associate Artist with The Theatre Practice and Programmer for Practice Tuckshop.
-Her Eco-Theatre work has been featured on publications such as Vogue and she has been invited to speak on numerous international platforms, such as the Prague Quadrennial, Asia Pacific Arts Centres Conference, as well as internationally-renowned institutions such as University of the Arts (Singapore) and National Institute of Dramatic Arts (NIDA, Australia).
-She was also featured on the Robb Report list of 'Thought Leaders of 2024'.
+Xiao Ting is a freelance theatre artist - actor, director, programmer and dramaturg.
+Her works have been shown in: Australia, Japan, Shanghai, Taiwan, Canada, Sharjah (UAE) and the U.K. She is an Associate Artist with The Theatre Practice and Programmer for Practice Tuckshop.
+She has been invited to speak at international platforms, such as the Prague Quadrennial, Asia Pacific Arts Centres Conference, as well as internationally-renowned institutions such as University of the Arts (Singapore) and National Institute of Dramatic Arts (NIDA, Australia).
+Her Eco-Theatre practice was featured in Vogue and she was also on the Robb Report list of 'Thought Leaders of 2024'.

-As an Eco-Theatre director, she creates performances in theatre spaces and beyond (site-responsive shows, curated formats, digital theatre).
-One of which is: ‘Recess Time’.
-In 2022, ‘Recess Time’, received an 'Honourable Mention' at #CreateCOP27 - a global open call for art that responds to the climate emergency in conjunction with COP27.
+As an Eco-Theatre director, she makes work in theatre spaces and beyond.
+‘Recess Time’ received an 'Honourable Mention' at #CreateCOP27 - a global open call for art in conjunction with COP27.
 It was also shortlisted out of over 727 applications to be featured in the Social Art Award Book 2021 (The Institute for Art and Innovation, Berlin).
-It was presented at World Stage Design 2022 (Calgary).
-Other directing works include: Extinction Feast (The Theatre Practice, 2022), Performing The Director's Notes (Singapore International Festival of Arts, 2024) and Pickle Party (2023, 2025).
-Pickle Party is programmed as part of Esplanade's 'The Studios' 2025 season.
-She was also the staging director for two editions of Ding Yi Music Company's inaugural ECOncert (2023, 2024)
+It has toured to World Stage Design (Calgary) and the International Forum and Workshop on Creative Engagement (Weiwuying Arts Centre, Kaohsiung).
+Other directing works include: Extinction Feast, Performing The Director's Notes (Singapore International Festival of Arts) and Pickle Party.
+Pickle Party was programmed as part of Esplanade's 'The Studios' 2025 season.
+She was also the director for three editions of Ding Yi Music Company's inaugural ECOncert.

 Xiao Ting's practice in Eco-Theatre is multi-platform in nature.
-As a programmer for Practice Tuckshop, she curates cross-disciplinary projects that advocate for artistic innovation and green practices.
-In 2018, Practice Tuckshop was listed as one of the 'Community Groups that Inspired Us' - a year-end review by the Ministry of Culture, Community and Youth.
+As a programmer for Practice Tuckshop, she curates cross-disciplinary projects that advocate for artistic innovation and sustainable practices.
+As part of the ISPA Congress 2026 that was hosted by the National Arts Council (Singapore). she was one of the programmers to curate the Anthony Field Academy around the theme of: Sustainability in Arts and Culture.

-In terms of her acting practice, her solo one-woman show Blank Run was invited to World Stage Design (Taipei), ACT Festival (Shanghai) and M1 Chinese Theatre Festival (Singapore).
-Selected acting credits include: Heart of Jun (Huayi Chinese Festival of Arts & Siong Leng Musical Association, 2025), [Digital Theatre] The Bride Always Knocks Twice: Killer Secrets (Singapore Tourism Board & The Theatre Practice), Liao Zhai Rocks!
-(Shanghai Original Musical Festival, 2019) and Four Horse Road (The Theatre Practice, 2018, 2020, 2023).
+In terms of her acting practice, she most recently seen as Junior Horse 小马 in Lao Jiu: The Musical (The Theatre Practice).
+Her solo one-woman show Blank Run has toured to World Stage Design (Taipei), ACT Festival (Shanghai) and M1 Chinese Theatre Festival (Singapore).
+Select acting credits include: Heart of Jun (Huayi Chinese Festival of Arts & Siong Leng Musical Association), The Bride Always Knocks Twice: Killer Secrets (Singapore Tourism Board & The Theatre Practice) and Four Horse Road.
+In 2025, she performed Kaya: an edible performance lecture at AlterCOP30.

 bottom of page